2026-2027 Fulbright-Nehru International Education Administrators Award

 • should have the responsibility of enhancing the international dimension of their institutions and should wish to build capacity of their faculty and students through international collaborations and exchange and innovative curricular design;

-• Should have demonstrated leadership in one or more of the following areas: implementing multidisciplinary education, research and innovation initiatives, technology integration and digital learning strategies, institutional governance and autonomy frameworks, and programs promoting student well-being; and
+• should have demonstrated leadership in one or more of the following areas: implementing multidisciplinary education, research and innovation initiatives, technology integration and digital learning strategies, institutional governance and autonomy frameworks, and programs promoting student well-being; and

 • should have a high level of academic/professional achievement.

 • Employees of the Government of India and Indian State Governments are not eligible for any Fulbright-Nehru Fellowships.
 This includes civil servants in central services (such as IAS, IPS, IRS, IFS, and allied services), state government services (including state civil services), and bureaucratic staff employed in central and state ministries or departments.
+However, researchers, scientists, and academicians from CSIR, ICAR, ICGEB, DRDO, ISRO, ICMR, DBT institutions, DST laboratories, BARC, IISc, and IITs, as well as other centrally funded government institutions and universities, are eligible to apply.

-3. FNIEAS Letter of Support from Home Institution on your online application (if applicable).
+7. Please upload the completed FNIEA Letter of Support from Home Institution on your online application (if applicable).

 Timeline and Placement Process

-Early-November 2025 Screening committee reviews applications to shortlist candidates for interviews
+Early-October 2026 Screening committee reviews applications to shortlist candidates for interviews

-Early-November 2025 USIEF informs the applicants about the review outcome
+Mid-October 2026 USIEF informs the applicants about the review outcome

-Early-December 2025 Interviews of shortlisted candidates
+Mid-November 2026 Interviews of shortlisted candidates

-Mid-December 2025 USIEF notifies principal and alternate nominees
+End-November 2026 USIEF notifies principal and alternate nominees

-Mid-December 2026 USIEF forwards applications of recommended candidates to the U.S. for J. William Fulbright Foreign Scholarship Board (FFSB) approval and placement
+Early December 2026 USIEF forwards applications of recommended candidates to the U.S. for J. William Fulbright Foreign Scholarship Board (FFSB) approval and placement

-End March/Early April, 2026 Program begins
+Early April, 2027 Program begins

 For any queries contact: fvsp@usief.org.in

-Application Deadline: Monday, October 6, 2025, 23:59:59 hrs (IST)
+Application Deadline: Monday, August 31, 2026, 23:59:59 hrs (IST)

 IMPORTANT: